Nia Akins

-Nia Akins (born July 7, 1998) is an American track and field athlete.
-In 2023, she became the United States National Champion over 800m; both indoors and outdoors.
-She retained her outdoors title in 2024 and regained the indoors title in 2025.
+Nia Akins (born July 7, 1998) is an American middle-distance runner.
+A multiple-time national champion over 800 metres; both indoors and outdoors she has represented the United States at multiple global championships.
+She won her first national titles outdoors in 2023 and 2024 and regained the title in 2026.
+She won the indoors title in 2023 and 2025.

 Early life

 From San Diego, the daughter of Nicol Hodges and Marlon Akins, she attended Rancho Bernardo High School before attending the University of Pennsylvania in 2016.
 On May 18, 2020, she graduated from the University of Pennsylvania's School of Nursing.

 Career

 Competing at a collegiate level, she was a two-time NCAA 800m runner-up.
 At the 2019 NACAC U23 Championships, she won a silver medal in the 800m in Queretaro, Mexico.

 Akins was the only runner to turn pro in 2020, having run the second-fastest 800m time in NCAA history of 2:00.71 at the Boston Invitational.
 She moved to Seattle to train under Danny Mackey with the Brooks Beasts Track Club, alongside athletes such as Olympic medalist Josh Kerr, and Allie Ostrander.

 In July 2022, she ran a new personal best time of 1:58.78 in Memphis, Tennessee.

 In February 2023, Akins won the US national indoor 800m title, in Albuquerque, New Mexico.
 She started her 2023 outdoor season with victories at both of her outdoor 800m races, running a 1:59.37 at the Portland Track Festival and then a 1:59.76 in Portland on June 24, 2023.

 Competing at the 2023 USA Outdoor Track and Field Championships, in Eugene, Oregon, she reached the final of the 800m competition as the fastest qualifier and won the final ahead of Raevyn Rogers.
 She was selected for the 2023 World Athletics Championships in Budapest in August 2023.
 She ran a new personal best in the final, running 1:57.73 in finishing sixth.
 She also made her Diamond League debut in August 2023, finishing fourth in the 800 metres in Zürich.

 Akins won the 800m at the US Olympic Trials in Eugene, Oregon, on June 24, 2024.
 She competed in the 800 metres at the 2024 Summer Olympics in Paris in August 2024, reaching the semi-finals.